rubsc/ScenTreesMakie.jl/docs/src/tutorial/tutorial5.md

 # Performance of `ScenTreesMakie.jl`

-`ScenTrees.jl` was built with a goal of employing the speed of Julia.
+`ScenTreesMakie.jl` was built with a goal of employing the speed of Julia.
 This package's design allows us to obtain a fast code with high flexibility and excellent computational efficiency.
 The design choices are highly motivated by the properties of the Julia language.

 ## Computational time for trees of different heights